dulsi/gamerzilla.net/README.md

 ```
 npm run build
 cp -r build/* /var/www/html
+cp .htaccess /var/www/html
 ```

-For the backend, we need dotnet installed.
-Then we can build and copy the published files.
+For the backend, we can build and copy the published files.
 (This assumes .net 5.
 The directory in Release may change with other .net versions.)

 ```
-dnf install dotnet
 mkdir /var/www/gamerzilla.net
 cd ../backend
 dotnet publish --configuration Release